 - 8.3.1.
 To manage sports fisheries and game resources having regard to sustainability to meet the interests and recreational needs of present and future generations of anglers and hunters. - 8.3.2.
 To primarily focus sports fisheries and game bird management on wild, self-sustaining populations. - 8.3.3.
 To optimise angling and hunting opportunity and maintain or improve the recreational fishing and hunting opportunities available in Auckland/Waikato. - 8.3.4.
-To manage sports fisheries and game populations in Auckland/Waikato within their existing ranges except where a risk assessment shows there is no significant effect from extending the distribution on indigenous biodiversity.
-Consultation with interested parties, including iwi and DOC, will be undertaken as part of the process for approval under the Freshwater Fisheries Regulations 1983 and similar laws. - 8.3.5.
-To manage liberations of sports fish so that new sports fisheries will not be created where there are likely to be significant adverse effects on rare or threatened indigenous fish species, including non-migratory galaxiid. - 8.3.6.
+To manage sports fisheries and game populations in Auckland/Waikato within their existing ranges except where a risk assessment shows there is no significant effect from extending the distribution on indigenous biodiversity, in which case application may be made to the Minister of Conservation under s26ZM(3) of the Conservation Act or the Director-General of the Department of Conservation under s53 of the Wildlife Act.
+Consultation with interested parties, including iwi and DOC, will be undertaken as part of the application process. - 8.3.5.
+To manage liberations of sports fish into waterways where sports fish are present, but there is not a significant fishery, under s26ZM(6) of the Conservation Act so that new sports fisheries will not be created where there are likely to be significant adverse effects on rare or threatened indigenous fish species, including non-migratory galaxiids. - 8.3.6.
 To have regard to the effects of fish and game management activities on other natural resources and resource users. - 8.3.7.
 To cooperate with other freshwater fisheries agencies over freshwater fisheries conservation and habitat protection. - 8.3.8.
 To protect Auckland/Waikato sports fisheries from the adverse effects of releases of other exotic freshwater fish or other unwanted organisms. - 8.3.9.
 To manage commercial activity relating to sports fish and game to avoid or minimise adverse effects on angling and hunting and ensure a reasonable contribution to fish and game management costs.